ame307/UniversityProjects/README.md

 # Projects for school

-Here you can check my projects which were created to the school.
+Here you can check my projects which were created for the school.
 They are not perfect, sometimes I had not got enough time to make them nice and clean and some of them was never finished.

 ## BlackJack

 It was one of my hardest task at the university.
 I had to create an application which use **GRPC** and I choosed BlackJack.
 I do not know why but I wrote the whole program in **Windows forms** and it was not clean at all.
-I suffered a lot with it I had lots of problem that I did not expect but in the end it worked.
+I struggled a lot with it I had lots of problem that I did not expect but in the end it worked.
 So there is a server which represent the dealer and when you connect to the server you going to play on an independent **thread** so several user can play the game at the same time .
 The user details and their score going to be stored on an **Oracle Database**.

 Unfortunately I could not make screenshots about the version with GRPC.
 Before it I made the whole project in a simple WPF.
 It is very similar just in the one with GRPC you can registrate and login, and you can see the server's highscore list.